 We are here to assist you remotely (online or over the phone) while the campus is closed due to COVID-19.
 We know this is difficult and want you to know that our office is here to support you remotely (from our homes).
 To make an appointment with CalWORKs/Fresh Success staff please call Olga Olvera at (408) 461-8421.

 CalWORKs is California's plan for families on public assistance.
 Gavilan College CalWORKs provides education and employment training, work study, case management and supportive services in collaboration with surrounding counties including but not limited to Santa Clara and San Benito.
 The goal of the program is to help eligible students increase wage earning power and become economically self-sufficient.

-If you are interested in learning more about the CalWORKs program or believe you are eligible, please complete the Special Programs Interest form.
+If you are interested in learning more about the CalWORKs program or believe you are eligible, please complete the CalWORKs/Fresh Success Interest form.

 - Student parents (single or two parent) wherein both student and child are CalWORKs/TANF recipients.

 - Have an approved County Welfare to Work (WTW) plan that includes education as an eligible activity.

 Student Benefits to Participating in the CalWORKs Program include;

 - Designated counselor familiar with WTW requirements and regulations

 - Priority 1 Registration

 - Transportation Assistance